-The Every Student Succeeds Act requires schools and districts to use evidence-based practices (EBP) and programs to improve students’ learning and achievement.
+The Every Student Succeeds Act requires schools and districts to use EBP and programs to improve students’ learning and achievement.
 This module is a suite of three professional development videos with discussion questions, guidelines, and resources.
 This training is designed for busy educators to answer questions, such as how to identify, select and implement an EBP.

 - Effective Meeting Facilitation: the Sine Qua Non of Planning

 This article from the National Endowment for the Arts provides step-by-step guidance for facilitators of meetings focused on the planning process.
 The guidance includes preparation for a meeting, preparing an agenda, planning specific activities to support the planning process, orchestrating the meeting, facilitation techniques and handling conflict.
 Additional resources are included.

 This guide describes ten key components to implementing the common core state standards in a school district, and offers essential considerations and recommended first steps for each of the key components.
 This document also provides guidance for districts in each phase of the transition to new standards: awareness, transition, implementation and continuous improvement.
 Additional resources are cited throughout.

 - Principal Support Framework Action Area Resources and Tools